 Q: What’s the cost of living compared to the USA?

 A: I haven’t been to the US since 2007, so I am not sure about the cost of living there right now to compare.
 I moved here from San Francisco.
 When I moved here, I was earning about half of what I made in San Francisco, but the cost of living was about a third of what it was in the States.
-Housing is one thing that was a lot less expensive here than San Francisco and basic food ingredients were significantly cheaper.
+Housing is one thing that was a lot less expensive here than San Francisco, and basic food ingredients were significantly cheaper.
 Imported/packaged food can be expensive.
-However, we’ve had significant inflation in the time I’ve been here and I don’t think salary increases have kept up with that for many people.
+However, we’ve had significant inflation in the time I’ve been here, and I don’t think salary increases have kept up with that for many people.

 Housing prices in the nice areas of Santiago (both rent and sales prices) have seen steep increases.
 The price of many food items has also gone up significantly.
 Many crops have been affected by drought and frosts, so produce prices have seen steep increases.
 Due to taxes, gas is extremely expensive.
-Electronics used to be a lot more expensive than the US, but prices have come down.
-Clothing is relatively cheap but it’s not always the best quality.
+Electronics used to be a lot more expensive than in the US, but prices have come down.
+Clothing is relatively cheap, but it’s not always the best quality.

 You can get very good wine inexpensively.
-Personal services in general are a lot less expensive - everything from a house cleaner to haircuts.
+Personal services in general are a lot less expensive – everything from a house cleaner to haircuts.
 Medical care and veterinary care is less expensive than in the USA.
-However regular health plans do not give much coverage for prescriptions.
+However, regular health plans do not give much coverage for prescriptions.
 Fortunately, my husband has supplemental health insurance through his work, and that reimburses a significant part of our prescription costs.

 Q: How would you rate the public transport?

 A: On a scale of one to five, I’d give it a three.
 Santiago public transit was reformed as the Transantiago in 2005.
 That was supposed to improve and professionalise service.
 However, it is not without its problems.
-Certain routes, including one I need to use often, have low frequencies and you can end up waiting 20 to 30 minutes for a bus.
-On these occasions, the bus is usually crowded when it finally arrives and sometimes it is not possible to board due to the crowding.
+Certain routes, including one I need to use often, have low frequencies, and you can end up waiting 20 to 30 minutes for a bus.
+On these occasions, the bus is usually crowded when it finally arrives, and sometimes it is not possible to board due to the crowding.
 Sometimes the bus drivers simply do not stop.
 They are controlled by GPS, so they drive the route to meet their goals, but they don’t pick up passengers.
 Other routes are better, though.